ArmoredGoat/artixinstall/README.md

-# ArixInstall - an interactive Artix installation script (WIP)
+# ArtixInstall - an interactive Artix installation script

+(Work in progress)

 ## About this project

 ### What does this script do?

-This script is written to provide an automated but interactive process to install Artix Linux on any
+This script is written to provide an automated yet interactive process to install Artix Linux on any modern machine.
+It is written in bash and do not rely on any other ressources other then these already installed in the live iso.
+Of course, an internet connection is also required.

+In the process, the user can choose between two installation types

+1. Base installation
+    - Only necessary packages and configuration
+    - In the end, you have a working but basic Artix install
+    - Additional packages: nano, manuals and tools for file system management

+2. Custom installation (not implemented yet)
+    - Take over all my configuration, packages and user settings
+    - (will talk more about that when it's finished...)

+ Either installation will wipe and use an entire disk.
+Please be aware of that so that you don't delete any data by accident.

+ The installation process is be pretty straight forward.
+Just follow the instructions and enter your information and within minutes, you have your Artix up and running.

 ### Why did I write this script?

 First of all, this is my first more complex bash script and GitHub project.
 I started this project to learn bash scripting and working with git as I plan to become a DevOps after my training as an IT specialist for system integration.
 Furthermore, I wanted to have an ever ongoing project which keeps getting better and more versatile the more I learn about bash scripting, linux and system administration.
 Therefore, I am grateful for any tips and tricks provided.

+The second reason for this script is that I want to do some tinkering with my Artix installation and want to reinstall it easily if I happen to crash it beyond repair.

 Maybe this script will inspire other users who are also new to Arch/Artix to write their own scripts or help to improve this one.